kpearson/resume/_includes/resume.md

 EXPERIENCE
 ----------

-#### [Cyndx Networks] | Lead Data Engineer, Los Angeles, CA 2017 - Present
+#### [Cyndx Networks] | Senior Software Engineer, Los Angeles, CA 2017 - Present
+During my time at Cyndx I have had several key roles across the engineering team including the platorm team, data team, and dev-ops.

+- On the Platform team I worked on the backend api built with GraphQL, Neo4j, and Ruby on Rails.
+I also built several microservices using serverless architecture writen in Node.js and Golang.
-Established the data engineering team at Cyndx, with the mandate to develop production-ready data systems.
-These systems focus on delivering the result of machine learning algorithms to end users, model training, and data ingestion.

-During my time leading the data engineering team, we met several critical milestones.
-Working closely with product, data science, and application teams, I identified short term requirements.
-We were then able to build and deploy interim solutions.
-At the same time designing and developing long-term solutions to deliver performant machine learning algorithms, and automated data ingestion pipelines.
+- Establishing the data engineering team at Cyndx, with the mandate to develop production-ready data systems.
+During my time leading the data engineering team we met several critical milestones.
+I worked closely with the product, data science, and application teams, to identify key requirements.
+Then designed and developed long-term solutions to automate the ingestion of data from multiple data sources and deliver data to the platorm and the data science team.

-The data engineering team is a cross-functional team with advanced skills developed around delivering data-centric applications.
-We're well versed in application development, data science, and DevOps, allowing for rapid development of fast, fault-tolerant services in our application ecosystem.
+- DevOps - Throught my time at Cyndx I'm always worked closly with the devops team.
+Designing and building CI/CD pipelines on our self hosted Gitlab.
+The deployment ranged from

-_Python, Go, Docker, Kubernetes, Gitlab, AWS..._
+_Ruby, JavaScript, Python, Go, Docker, Kubernetes, Gitlab, AWS..._

 #### [Yoshirt] | Lead Backend Engineer, Los Angeles, CA 2016
-Responsible for Yoshirt’s backend Ruby on Rails API.
+Responsible for Yoshirt’s backend (Ruby on Rails) API.
 Designed Yoshirt’s backend to maximize native architecture.
 Design considerations included support for a unique in-app graphic design tool, a specialized order system allowing for user-generated assets to be passed to vendors.
 Connected Yoshirt systems to a wide range of vendor systems.
 Handled large fluctuations in traffic.

 _Ruby, JsonAPI & JavaScript_

 #### [Flexa] | Software Engineer, Pasadena, CA 2015 - 2016
 Built the admin dashboard for tracking user engagement and driving conversions.
 The interface allowed for quick asynchronous updating of user information.

 _Ruby, JavaScript_

-#### [Logical Reality Design] | Web Developer / Consulting, Pasadena, CA 2014
+#### [Logical Reality Design] | Software Engineer, Pasadena, CA 2014
 Worked in teams to build client projects.
 Built features, identified and fixed bugs on client applications.

 _Ruby & JavaScript_

 [Cyndx Networks]:         http://bit.ly/2Mp3VHE